IISD-ELA/core-data-repos/README.md

 GitHub pages:
 - This is done in your browser on GitHub, under the settings of this repository
+- Look under "Pages" and "GitHub Actions" to check deployment status
+- I found this YouTube video a useful guide: [How to Use GitHub Pages (by The Common Coder)](https://www.youtube.com/watch?v=5XhxR9Vs6zc)

 Testing / how to see the table rendered:
 - See notes in docs/how-to-test.md